TheCodingDojo/algorithms/schedules/data_structures.md

  * - Time: O(?).
  * - Space: O(?).
  * @param {any} val The data to search for in the nodes of this list.
- * @param {?node} current The current node during the traversal of this list
+ * @param {?ListNode} current The current node during the traversal of this list
  *    or null when the end of the list has been reached.
  * @returns {boolean}
  */